-Bureaucratic Pre-Designation Findings
+Bureaucratic (Pre-Designation) Findings

-Before a WSR is designated by Congress, a bureaucracy (most especially the Bureau of Land Management and the Forest Service) is likely hostile to its establishment.
+Before a WSR is designated by Congress, a bureaucracy is likely hostile to its establishment.
 The requisite eligibility and suitability determinations are generally prepared by foresters, range conservationists, or practitioners of similar commodity-focused disciplines that are generally hostile to outstandingly remarkable values.